qutip/qutip-benchmark/README.md

 [NumFOCUS](https://numfocus.org).
 QuTiP development is supported by [Nori's lab](https://dml.riken.jp/) at RIKEN, by the University of Sherbrooke, and by Aberystwyth University, [among other supporting organizations](https://qutip.org/#supporting-organizations).
-Initial work on this project was sponsored by [Google Summer of Code 2022](https://summerofcode.withgoogle.com).
+The update of this project was sponsored by [Google Summer of Code
+2022](https://summerofcode.withgoogle.com).